 Pan-seared Chilean Sea Bass is my favorite method because of that crispy skin.
 To achieve crispy skin it’s important to make sure it’s as dry as possible before cooking.

-unwrap the fish and pat it dry with a paper towel.
+Unwrap the fish and pat it dry with a paper towel.
 I also like to lightly salt the skin and leave it uncovered in the fridge for a few hours to draw out even more moisture.

 Just before cooking pat the sea bass dry one more time and then dust with Potato starch.
-Potato starch is finger than flour or cornstarch and creates an ultra-thin coating on the skin to make it even crispier.
+Potato starch is finer than flour or cornstarch and creates an ultra-thin coating on the skin to make it even crispier.

 How to get Crispy Skin when Cooking Fish